Thermodynamics of Non-linear magnetic-charged AdS black hole surrounded by quintessence, in the background of perfect fluid dark matter: Introduction

-The paper is organised as follows.
-In the next section, we derive the metric corresponding to the non-linear magnetic-charged AdS black hole surrounded by quintessence, in the background of perfect fluid dark matter.
-In section 3, by considering the cosmological constant acting as a dynamical pressure, we study the thermodynamic stability and the phase transitions of the black hole and we put out the effects of the dark energy and the PFDM in the background of the non-linear magnetic-charged AdS black hole.
-The last section is devoted to the conclusion.
+In an effort to find possible solutions to this concern, the paper is organised as follows.
+In Section~\eqref{sec:metric}, we derive the metric corresponding to the non-linear magnetic-charged AdS black hole surrounded by quintessence, in the background of perfect fluid dark matter.
+Afterwards, in section~\eqref{sec:horizon1}, we study the horizon structure through the event horizon property.
+In Section~\eqref{sec:thermo}, by considering the cosmological constant acting as a dynamical pressure, we study the thermodynamic stability and the phase transitions of the black hole, and we put out the effects of the quintessence energy and the PFDM in the background of the non-linear magnetic-charged AdS black hole.
+The Section~\eqref{sec:concl} is devoted to the conclusion.

-\section{NON-LINEAR MAGNETIC-CHARGED AdS BLACK HOLE SURROUNDED BY QUINTESSENCE AND THE PERFECT FLUID DARK MATTER}
+\section{Non-linear magnetic-charged AdS black hole surrounded by quintessence and the perfect fluid dark matter}

-In the presence of quintessence, the action corresponding to the Einstein gravity coupled to a non-linear electromagnetic field in the four-dimensional AdS space-time and in the presence of PFDM can be expressed as\cite{li2012galactic,xu2018kerr,xu2019perfect,sadeghi2020universal,salazar1987duality,novello2000singularities,nam2020higher}
+In the presence of quintessence, the action corresponding to the Einstein gravity coupled to a non-linear electromagnetic field in the four-dimensional AdS space-time and in the presence of PFDM can be expressed as~\cite{li2012galactic,xu2018kerr,xu2019perfect,sadeghi2020universal,salazar1987duality,novello2000singularities,nam2020higher}